Getting ready at the start of the year

 Candidates who are also enrolled with Te Aho o Te Kura Pounamu need to have their results and entries reported by their home school.

-These results and entries are reported using the Te Kura provider code (498).
+These entries are reported with the study/assessing provider noted as Te Kura, provider code 498.
 This allows Te Kura to enter the provisional and final results for standards assessed by portfolio.

 Consent to assess